 She was a hunter who had lost the scent.
 With no evidence, only instinct, it wasn’t enough to bring to Chancellor Eddow.
 Not without being laughed out of his office or called a traitor herself.

-The school felt like a powder keg.
+The campus was drowning.
 At every turn, Vapours stood in defiant clusters, brandishing handmade placards of rough cardboard that looked like scars against the elegant gothic architecture.
 They haunted the Duelling Club and the Cryptid Society meetings, their voices a raw, discordant chorus demanding an end to ‘Ink Injustice.’

-Gwen found herself in the chilled stone stands of the Fen-Ball field, the wind whipping her silver-blonde hair into a frantic halo.
-She was supposed to be taking notes on Will’s tactical spell-casting, but her eyes kept drifting to the sideline protesters.
+Now, she found herself in the chilled wooden stands of the Fen-Ball field, the late September wind whipping her silver-blonde hair into a frizzy halo.
+She was supposed to be an unbiased observer, her notebook open to record Will’s tactical spell-casting.
+Instead, her gaze kept snagging on the protesters on the sidelines.

-She looked down at the field, her gaze finding Will.
-He was a blur of motion in his practice jersey, his raw power surging through every play.
-When he copied Cal’s go-to moves—manipulating the environment with patches of ice or rumbles of split earth—his enormous magical reserves sometimes made the moves too big, sending the ball careening into the stands.
+She looked down at the field, her eyes instinctively finding Will.
+He was a gathering storm trapped in a practice jersey, his raw power surging through every play.
+When he mimicked Cal’s go-to manoeuvres—shaking the earth or slicking the grass with ice—his abyssal reserves turned subtle tactics into seismic events, sometimes sending the iron ball careening into the stands.

-Will didn’t celebrate.
-He stood there, chest heaving, looking at his obsidian-and-tiger’s-eye bracelet with a rigidness in his jaw and shoulders that Gwen recognized all too well.
-He was disappointed in himself.
+But Will didn’t join the celebration.
+He stood dead centre on the field, his chest heaving, studying his obsidian-and-tiger’s-eye bracelet with a rigidness in his jaw and shoulders that Gwen recognized all too well.
 He wanted control; he was getting chaos.

-They’d barely spoken since she’d confessed her resolve to find evidence.
-Their tutoring sessions were, in a word, awkward.
-He didn’t demand that she work faster.
+They had barely spoken since she’d confessed her resolve to find evidence.
+Their tutoring sessions had calcified into a series of heavy, airless pauses.
+He didn’t demand updates on her investigation.
 He didn’t even ask.
-He was waiting for her to prove she’d keep her word.
+He simply waited.
+Watching for her to keep her word.
+It was the gravity of that expectation—quiet, constant, and devastating—that made Gwen’s neck ache.
+And also very likely why she’d developed a maddening on-and-off eye twitch.